Delayed Rebounds in the Two-Ball Bounce Problem: Linear dashpot force

+This model, also known as a spring with a linear dashpot, has been successfully implemented as an approximation of the Hertz contact force between viscoelastic spheres. \cite{patricio_hertz_2004, muller_patric_two-ball_2011, gugan_inelastic_2000} In an interaction between two such systems, effective elastic and damping constants are calculated according to

-where $z_i$ are the vertical positions of the balls as defined in Figure \ref{coords} and $\Theta(x)$ is the Heaviside step function.
+Some changes must be made to reflect the differences between bouncing balls and damped springs.
+First, the ball only experiences a force under compression, unlike a spring which can also be stretched.
+To capture this, we define the compression $\xi_{ij}=\min[0,-z_i+z_j],$ where $z_i$ are the vertical positions of the balls as defined in Fig. \ref{coords}.
 The floor is denoted by index 0, while the lower and upper balls are labeled by index 1 and 2, respectively.
-The force definition \eqref{forcedef} ensures that the force is always repulsive.
+This quantity is zero unless the balls are in contact.

+Additionally, the combination of the force terms must always result in a repulsive force.
+To handle cases where the dissipative term overcompensates the elastic term, resulting in an unphysical attractive force, we use the minimum function

-To simplify the analysis, the restoration constant $k$ is taken to be the same for both balls, and the coefficient of restitution is set by varying the damping constants $\gamma_i$.
-The balls are considered to be in contact when the force between them is nonzero, rather than when the mutual compression is nonzero.
-In the case of $\gamma =0$, the collision is perfectly elastic, and the ICM is reproduced when the initial gap $\Delta h$ is large enough that the collisions are independent.
+To simplify the analysis, the elastic constant $k$ is taken to be the same for both forces, and the desired coefficient of restitution is set by changing the damping constants $\gamma_{ij}$.

 The equations of motion are